Bastardkb/Charybdis/files/3x5+3/readme.md

 # 3x5+3
+Modification of the Skeletyl to add a trackball, encoder and other mods.
+# Firmware
+There is currently no official firmware for this build yet.
+Depending on which MCU is used the develop branch of QMK might need to be used.

+## Trackball
+Base the firmware build off of bastardkb/charybdis/3x5 and copy the keymap from the Skeletyl to get the third thumb key on the right hand side.
+Trackball rotation adjustments would need to be made to the trackball orientation in the config.c file.
+## Encoder
+To add the encoder The encoder functionality needs to be added as well as adding another key to the keymap for the push key on the encoder.
+The 12 LEDS need to be added to the map.
+Reference https://github.com/Bastardkb/Charybdis-EC11 for instructions on how it's wired.
 # Mounted Mods
 This is a mod of the Skeletyl v4.
 This gives the ability to mount different mods to the inside or top of the keyboard.
 The mounting holes use M4 screws with heat inserts that are 45mm apart.
 JST XH 2.5mm connectors were used to attach the mods to the MCU board so they can be swapped out easily.

 Assembled